Japanese prisoners of war in the Soviet Union: Japanese ex-internees today

 Those who chose to stay in Russia and eventually decided to return had to deal with significant Japanese bureaucracy.
 A major problem is the difficulty in providing the documentary confirmation of their status.
 Toshimasa Meguro, a 77-year-old former POW, was permitted to visit Japan as late as in 1998.
 He served eight years in labor camps and after his release, he was ordered to stay in Siberia.

-Tetsuro Ahiko is the last remaining Japanese POW living in Kazakhstan.
+Tetsuro Ahiko was the last remaining Japanese POW living in Kazakhstan prior to his death in 2020.

 Research in Russia

 Research into the history of the Japanese POWs has become possible in Russia only since the second half of the 1980s, with glasnost and the dissolution of the Soviet Union.
 Until this time the only public information about any World War II POWs taken by the Soviet Union was some numbers of prisoners taken.
 After opening the secret Soviet archives the true scope of the POW labor in the Soviet Union has become known, and the topic has been discussed in the press.

 Japanese POWs have become the subject of the historians of Siberia and the Russian Far East, who gained access to local archives of NKVD/MVD and CPSU A number of kandidat (PhD) dissertations had been presented about Soviet POW in various regions.
 In 2000 a fundamental collection of documents related to POWs in the USSR was published, which contained significant information about Japanese.

 In the 2000s, several books about Japanese POWs were published in Russia.

 About 2,000 memoirs of Japanese POWs in the Soviet Union have been published in Japan.

+At least one memoir of a Japanese POW in the Soviet Union has been published in English.

 Legacy

-In 2015, records of the internment and repatriation were registered as a UNESCO Memory of the World under the title "Return to Maizuru Port—Documents Related to the Internment and Repatriation Experiences of Japanese (1945-1956)".
+In 2015, records of the internment and repatriation were registered as a UNESCO Memory of the World under the title "Return to Maizuru Port—Documents Related to the Internment and Repatriation Experiences of Japanese (1945–1956)".